top of page

 As more and more workers shared similar stories of being harmed by workplace substance use policy, we banded together and established a nonprofit organization so that workers can support and advocate for each other.
 Workers can exchange information about their rights, get support advocating for themselves, mount legal challenges and fight for policy change.

-We’re demanding a new and humane approach to addressing employees’ substance use.
-Employees should be offered voluntary, confidential, culturally appropriate, trauma-informed health care services that are based on current harm reduction / health promotion principles.
+We’re demanding a new and humane approach to addressing workers’ substance use.
+Workers should be offered voluntary, confidential, culturally appropriate, trauma-informed health care services that are based on current harm reduction / health promotion principles.

 As our membership reflects, workers from many different professions are subjected to harmful workplace substance use policy.